 Medical devices, appliances and apps are usually highly technical, meaning they are of high value.
 This means they need to go through extremely rigorous regulatory processes and testing before they can secure approval for use in the market.

-Much of our advice is proactive, guiding clients on the development of new products and services, entry to the UK market, business restructuring or in respect of ongoing regulatory compliance.
-We’re regularly asked to advise on MHRA regulation, CQC registration, trademark registration, data processing requirements and NHS Provider licensing.
+Much of our life sciences legal advice is proactive, guiding clients on the development of new products and services, entry to the UK market, business restructuring or in respect of ongoing regulatory compliance.
+We’re regularly asked to advise on MHRA regulation, CQC registration, trademark registration, data processing requirements and NHS provider licensing.

-Our expertise also extends to advising clients on the challenges of dealing with digital disruption and digital transformation, including advising on the issues at the forefront of society in the context of those challenges.
+Our life sciences legal expertise also extends to advising clients on the challenges of dealing with digital disruption and digital transformation, including advising on the issues at the forefront of society in the context of those challenges.
+We understand of the challenges of consent, confidentiality, and data security presented by bioinformatics and health data tools and applications and have knowledge of the ethics approvals process, proforma, and materials and records management procedures associated with clinical trials.

 "Browne Jacobson’s health Team can always be relied upon for support through difficult issues which sometimes arise, and they work towards the best resolution quickly."